newhuan/common_plugins/web-dev-env/README.md

 web develop environment

-this can compile es6 to es5 with poiyflly,
+this can compile es6 to es5 with polyfill,

 also can compile scss file to css,